nonisaurus/sanrio-fan-club/README.md

 ### Day 4
 ***
 On the final day of the project, I focused on the crucial tasks of debugging and perfecting the CSS styling.
-Once the debugging was complete, the next priority was deploying the application to ensure it was available to users.
+Once the debugging was complete, the next priority was deploying the application to ensure it was available to users although I did not get around to this.

 <br>